andornaut/til/docs/python.md

 ### VS Code test discovery doesn't find any tests

-This only occurs when starting VS Code from a terminal that already has an active virtualenv (eg. by running `pipenv shell`).
+This only occurs when starting VS Code from a terminal that already has an active virtualenv (eg. after running `pipenv shell`).

 1. CTRL+Shift+P
 1. Select "Python: Select Interpreter"